biomed-AI/GraphCS/README.md

  You can download the other Preprocessed  example data from the [website](https://drive.google.com/drive/folders/18usNrDU6CS0Ydxc7zei8bTgLHQ2RV-G2?usp=sharing), and put them into the `data` folder.
 Then you can follow the above command to train GraphCS and predict cell types directly.

+## Reproduction instructions

-Other datasets used in this paper saved in this [website](https://drive.google.com/drive/folders/1ST0T90HcxCKuxOTmOvqCI-IyE2IY6YvM?usp=sharing), you can download them and put them into folder `example_data`
+Other raw datasets (RData format) used in this paper are saved on this [website](https://drive.google.com/drive/folders/1ST0T90HcxCKuxOTmOvqCI-IyE2IY6YvM?usp=sharing).
+You can download them and put them into the folder `example_data` to reproduce the results reported in this paper.
+On the other hand, For Python-based competing methods, you can use the function `convert_between_scanpy_seurat.R` in the folder `reproducibility/competing_methods/` to convert RData type into h5ad type.

 ## output